sjatkins/blockbase/README.md

 ## Special Blocks
 ### Index
 These blocks map an external index to a block index and offset.
 Among other things this makes compaction easy.
+This is a specxal case of B* Index
+### B* Tree Index
+Each block contains N index_value, pointer pairs and a pointer to parent and sibling blocks.
+This allows indexing of data in the database.
 ### Class Descriptions
 Description of structured data instances and their attributes, and pointer to first instance block
 ### Tag Description